neoforged/Documentation/docs/gui/screens.md

 Textures are drawn through blitting, hence the method name `#blit`, which, for this purpose, copies the bits of an image and draws them directly to the screen.
 These are drawn through a position texture shader.

-Each `#blit` method takes in a `ResourceLocation`, which represents the absolute location of the texture:
+Each `#blit` method takes in a `Function<ResourceLocation, RenderType>`, which determines how to render the texture, and `ResourceLocation`, which represents the absolute location of the texture:

 ```java
 // Points to 'assets/examplemod/textures/gui/container/example_container.png'